Vince Guaraldi: Documentary

-The 2010 documentary The Anatomy of Vince Guaraldi premiered at various jazz and film festivals, showcasing newly discovered and restored footage of Guaraldi’s performances and recording sessions.
-The film featured new interpretations and commentary from artists including George Winston, Dave Brubeck, Dick Gregory, Jon Hendricks, Leonard Maltin, and Paul Krassner, as well as surviving Guaraldi collaborators Eddie Duran, Dean Reilly, and Jerry Granelli.
-Co-produced by Toby Gleason (son of Ralph J. Gleason) and filmmaker Andrew Thomas, the documentary received five "Best Documentary" awards and was a featured presentation at the Library of Congress and the Monterey Jazz Festival.
-Reflecting on Guaraldi's influence, Gleason remarked, "Let’s just agree that Vince Guaraldi re-invented the sound of the modern American Christmas."
+The 2010 documentary The Anatomy of Vince Guaraldi screened at a number of jazz and film festivals and presented restored performance and recording footage alongside commentary from musicians, critics, and surviving collaborators.
+Among those featured were George Winston, Dave Brubeck, Dick Gregory, Jon Hendricks, Leonard Maltin, Paul Krassner, Eddie Duran, Dean Reilly, and Jerry Granelli.
+Co-produced by Toby Gleason and filmmaker Andrew Thomas, the film won five documentary awards and was screened at both the Library of Congress and the Monterey Jazz Festival.

 Sidemen and trio configurations

 Throughout his career, Guaraldi collaborated with a diverse array of sidemen, though he primarily favored performing in a trio.
 The ensemble occasionally expanded to accommodate specific musical demands, including live performances and Peanuts soundtracks.
-His largest recorded ensemble appeared in 1969 for the soundtracks of It Was a Short Summer, Charlie Brown (decet) and A Boy Named Charlie Brown (septet).
+His largest recorded ensemble appeared in 1969 for the soundtracks of It Was a Short Summer... (dectet) and A Boy Named Charlie Brown (septet).

 For bass and double bass, Guaraldi regularly worked with Monty Budwig, Dean Reilly, Fred Marshall, and Tom Beeson throughout the 1950s and 1960s.
 In the 1970s, he primarily performed with Seward McCain, alongside occasional collaborations with Koji Kataoka.

 Guitarist Eddie Duran was a frequent collaborator during the 1950s and 1960s, except between 1963 and 1965, when Guaraldi partnered with guitarist Bola Sete in a dual act.
 In the 1970s, Guaraldi occasionally played guitar himself but did not maintain a dedicated guitarist.

 Guaraldi's first two albums were recorded without a drummer.
 From 1961 onward, Colin Bailey assumed the role, followed by Jerry Granelli.
 During the 1970s, Mike Clark became Guaraldi's primary drummer for live performances.
 Other drummers included Lee Charlton, John Rae, Al Coster, Eliot Zigmund, Glenn Cronkhite, Vince Lateano, Mark Rosengarden, and Jim Zimmerman.

 The original Vince Guaraldi Trio featured Dean Reilly (bass) and Eddie Duran (guitar) and appeared on his first two albums.
 The first of two "classic" trio configurations included Monty Budwig (bass) and Colin Bailey (drums), performing on Jazz Impressions of Black Orpheus and Jazz Impressions of A Boy Named Charlie Brown.
 The second "classic" trio, featuring Fred Marshall (double bass) and Jerry Granelli (drums), recorded more albums than any other iteration, including Vince Guaraldi, Bola Sete and Friends, Jazz Casual: Paul Winter/Bola Sete and Vince Guaraldi, The Latin Side of Vince Guaraldi, From All Sides, and A Charlie Brown Christmas.

 Vince Guaraldi Quartet in May 1968.
-From left to right: Guaraldi, Bob Mays (double bass), Fritz Kasten (drums), and Eddie Duran (guitar).
+From left to right: Guaraldi, Bob Maize (double bass), Fritz Kasten (drums), and Eddie Duran (guitar).